jiraguha/vault-ui/docs/client.md

 ## Overview

-The client application is a React-based frontend for the AWS Parameter Store UI.
+The client application is a React-based frontend for the Vault UI.
 It provides an intuitive user interface for managing AWS SSM parameters through a web browser.

 ## Architecture